-Under the omnibus equity plan, Performance Share Units (PSUs) may be granted to employees of the Company.
+Under the Share unit plan, PSUs may be granted to employees of the Company.
 A PSU represents the right to receive a common share of the Company at vesting, subject to the determination of the Company's Board of Directors.

 The number of PSUs that will ultimately vest is based on the Company's share price performance relative to the VanEck Vectors Junior Gold Miners ETF over the term of the applicable PSU performance period.
-Under the terms of the PSU

-Plan, the Board of Directors is authorized to determine whether the performance criteria have been met.
+Under the terms of the PSU Plan, the Board of Directors is authorized to determine whether the performance criteria have been met.

-The Company has granted Performance Share Units ("PSU") to certain employees.
+The Company has granted PSUs to certain employees.
 Each PSU provides the holder with a right to receive common shares upon redemption of the PSU.

-Number of Performance Share Units

-Balance January 1, 2019 125,000
+Balance January 1, 2020 526,500

-Granted 401,500

-Balance December 31, 2019 526,500

 Granted 125,000

 Expired (166,666)

 Balance December 31, 2020 484,834

+Granted 512,500

+Expired (125,000)

+Forfeited (383,334)

+Balance December 31, 2021 489,000

 The PSUs vest over a period of time as established by the Board.
-The PSUs issued in 2018 vest in two tranches: 83,333 on the second anniversary and 41,667 on the third anniversary, of the grant.
-The PSUs issued in 2019 vest in three tranches: 83,333 on the first anniversary, 83,333 on the second anniversary and 234,834 on the third anniversary of the grant.
-The PSUs issued in 2020 vest in one tranche on the third anniversary of the grant.
-During 2020, 166,666 PSUs expired as the performance condition in respect of the Company's share price performance relative to the VanEck Vectors Junior Gold Miners ETF over the term of the PSU performance period was not met.
+The PSUs outstanding vest in one tranche on the third anniversary of the grant.
+During the twelve months ended December 31, 2021, 125,000 PSUs expired as the performance condition in respect of the Company's share price performance relative to the VanEck Vectors Junior Gold Miners ETF over the term of the PSU performance period was not met (December 31, 2020 - 166,666) and 383,334 were forfeited (December 31, 2020 - nil).